Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q2: What did Saint Peter ask the old lady for?
 What was the lady’s reaction?

 A2: In the poem ‘A Legend of the Northland’ by Phoebe Cary, Saint Peter asks the old lady for a single cake from her store.
-The lady initially complies and makes a cake for him.
+The lady initially complies and bakes him a cake.

-However, as she observes the size of the cake, she thinks it’s too large to give away.
+However, as she looks at the cake’s size, she thinks it’s too large to give away.
 She attempts to make smaller cakes, but each successive attempt seems too large for her to part with.
 The lady struggles to share even a tiny portion of her cakes with Saint Peter.

 Q3: How did he punish her?